Slide

 SO WHAT DO I DO NOW?

 As the two markets (EU and UK) diverge, there will be varying regulations and requirements coming into force.
-With this change, it is imperitive that you ensure that your products are safe and compliant for the markets you intend to sell in.
-An example of the upcoming changes for the EU market is the 2021 Work Programme that was introduced in October, addressing:
+With this change, it is imperative that you ensure that your products are safe and compliant for the markets you intend to sell in.
+An example of the upcoming changes for the EU market proposed in the 2021 Work Programme addressing:

 • Sustainable products policy initiative, including a revision of the Ecodesign Directive.